-- Does the emoji make sense and will my subscribers understand the content?
+- Does the emoji make sense, and will my subscribers understand the content?

 - Are enough of my subscribers on devices or systems that support emojis?
-(See support table below)

 - Does my subject line make sense if the emojis don’t display?

-Support for emojis depends on the operating system (OS) the user opens your email on, rather than the email client.
-As you’ll see in the table below, Windows 7 is a big culprit for not showing emojis.
+Again, not surprisingly, not all of your subscribers may be able to see your emojis.
+Support for emojis depends on the operating system (OS) the user opens your email on, rather than on different email clients.
+As you’ll see in the table below, emoji support for Windows doesn’t rely on Microsoft Outlook but rather on the Windows OS.
+For instance, Windows 7 is a big culprit for not showing emojis.

 |Operating Systems||Emoji support?|

 * Windows 7 machines and earlier versions will not show emojis, some emojis will be converted to Emoticons.
-Gmail will always show emojis regardless of operating system.|

 Emojis in the Gmail inbox (Android emojis)